 What do you mean by visa-free Schengen travel?

 Schengen area is a group of 26 countries that have no border controls for the movement of people and goods.
 From a practical standpoint, it functions as a single country, so there won’t be any waiting around at border crossings if you’re a Greek resident.

 Do you not have access to the European Union but think it would be a great Plan B for yourself and your family?
 Or do you want to spend more time in Europe than your Schengen visa lets you?

 You might be thinking that you need a second passport to reach your personal and business goals, but that’s not always true.

-The Greek residence by investment program has the lowest investment amount of any European residency scheme, and it’s very flexible when it comes to your actual investment.
+The Greece Golden Visa has the lowest investment amount of any European residency scheme, and it’s very flexible when it comes to your actual investment.

 And even though Greece doesn’t yet have a track record of naturalizing its permanent residents and has relatively high property taxes, it might still be an attractive option for some investors seeking to go where they’re treated best.

 As always, you should consult a professional before you choose which investment is the right one for you, as well as choosing where to obtain your residency.

 Whether that’s Greece or some other Golden Visa country, we can help you unravel it all.
 Let’s talk.